DmitriySalnikov/godot_qoi/addons/godot_qoi/README.md

 # Write the Image as a file in QOI format
 # @return code of Error
-int write(path : String, image : Image) static
+Error write(path : String, image : Image) static

 # Encode the Image in QOI format as an array of bytes
 # @return an array of bytes.
 If an error occurs, it is empty.